mytchel/msinit/README.md

 ie; /etc/msinit.d/mount/mount-home is refered to as mount/mount-home.

-It is usefull to make services non-forking then set exits=n and restart=y. msinit will now restart the service when you kill it.
-Easy as.
+It is usefull to make services non-forking then set exits=n and restart=y.
+Now when this service exits msinit will re eval the service file (so you can change is if you made a mistake) and restart the service.

 Not much is done by pid 1.
 Pretty much just setting signal handlers mounting /proc, /sys, remount / rw, forks, then sleeps forever.
 The fork then manages the services, each in their own thread.

-Uses syslogd.